bwilliams4428/Cybersecurity/19-SIEMs-2/19-SIEMs-2_HW_homework.md

  **According to the windows server attack logs, the signatures that had outstanding suspicious activity on March 25th are:**

- * Require all users to use two factor authentication enabled when logging in
+ * **Require all users to use two factor authentication when logging in**
- * Only accept logins attempts to the company’s website from connections made from the company’s VPN or proxy server
+ * **Only accept logins attempts to the company’s website from connections made from a VPN or proxy server that was approved**
- * Only accept login attempts from connections made from whitelisted IPs
+ * **Only accept login attempts from connections made from whitelisted IPs**
- * Block IPs that make a high volume of failed login attempts within a short period of time
+ * **Block IPs that make a high volume of failed login attempts within a short period of time**